NeuralEnsemble/neurotune/doc/some_examples.rst

             self.go_already = True

 The next thing we will do is define our custom controller.
-The controller in Optimal Neuron is what actually runs the simulation.
+The controller in Neurotune is what actually runs the simulation.
-Optimal Neuron provides off-the-shelf controllers for common needs, however this one is customised to make the purpose of the controller more clear.
+Neurotune provides off-the-shelf controllers for common needs, however this one is customised to make the purpose of the controller more clear.
 This is a "canonical controller" because it takes as an input an array of candidates (candidate solutions - strings of numbers corresponding